 Status: The new Citywide Multi-generational Community Center opened in June 2018.
-As a result, the Parks & Recreation Department had a very successful summer camp season.
-The Department has also been able to increase the number of programs offered.
-During the fall, the hours of operation of the community center increased to be open seven days a week.
+As a result, the Department has been able to increase the number of programs offered and increase its hours of operation to seven days a week.

 ON-GOING INITIATIVE 3.
 CREATE AND EXPAND PARTNERSHIPS